harrchiu/ICS_12/README.md

 # ICS_12

-Select assignments, projects, and summative for ICS4U1.
+Select assignments and projects for ICS4U1.